puritys/nodejs-phplike/README.md

 The second point is that Node.js is a event-driven language and it's method usually have asynchronous IO. phplike make  Node.js to execute with synchronous IO.

-phplike Support synchronous exec to prevent node.js too many callback function, it will make the code easier to maintain, and it support curl which just like php curl function.
+phplike support synchronous exec function to run system code without callback.
+It can reduce number of callback functions, also will make the code easier to maintain, and phplike provide cUrl  which just like php curl function.
 You can make a request synchronously.

 * npm: https://npmjs.org/package/phplike
 * All version: https://registry.npmjs.org/phplike